dev-academy-programme/computer-setup/windows-10-setup.md

 1. Restart your terminal
 1. Install the latest "Long Term Support" (i.e. very stable) version of node
     - Run this command in your terminal: `nvm install --lts`
+    - Then, also in your terminal, run: `nvm alias default node`
 1. Make VS Code your default Git editor
     - Run this command in your terminal: `git config --global core.editor "code --wait"`
 1. Enable automatic colour-coding of brackets and automatic fixing of linting errors on file save